stefan52a/care-by-circles/README.md

 van Mensvoort: Next Nature

+https://www.cs.princeton.edu/~arvindn/publications/mining_CCS.pdf , why a fee-only blockchain might not work, but (Jimmy Song:) The analysis here from an economic perspective is correct, but the social cost of intentionally forking or making stale blocks isn’t considered.
+And  https://www.researchgate.net/publication/343150528_Undercutting_Bitcoin_Is_Not_Profitable

 ## A demo of a testclient ##
 1. Alice generates a Circle & gets airdropped some tokens
 2. Alice adds Bob to her Circle